-Scientists believe that the decrease in sunlight disrupts the body’s internal circadian rhythms, and can lead to feelings of depression.
-Less exposure to the sun and to light in general can also reduce levels of serotonin, the “good-mood” neurotransmitter, which is why you may feel the winter blues.
+Scientists believe that the decrease in sunlight disrupts the body’s internal circadian rhythms and can lead to feelings of depression.
+Less exposure to the sun and light, in general, can also reduce levels of serotonin, the “good mood” neurotransmitter, which is why you may feel the winter blues.
 Finally, the change in season can disrupt the production of melatonin, the sleep hormone, which may result in sleep disturbances that can leave you groggy and fatigued.

 Below are some of the most effective ways to boost your mood when it’s dark and cold out.

 For most people, it’s harder to exercise in winter because it’s so cold outside.
 Treadmill running or gym exercises may feel less enjoyable, and that can wear on your motivation.
-Yet exercise is one of the most powerful things you can do to lift your mood.
-When you exercise, your body releases endorphins that make you feel good, and the effect lasts for hours afterwards.
+Exercise is one of the most powerful things you can do to boost your mood.
+When you exercise, your body releases endorphins that make you feel good, and the effect lasts for hours afterward.

 Lack of sleep can make you feel groggy and tired, but it can also negatively affect your mood.
 Harvard Medical School notes that sleep and mood “are closely connected,” and that poor or inadequate sleep can cause irritability and stress.
 Even partial sleep deprivation can encourage feelings of sadness and anxiety.

-Spending time with friends has been shown to help improve mood — as long as they’re positive, happy friends.
+Spending time with friends has been shown to help boost your mood — as long as they’re positive, happy friends.
 It’s probably why we have so many parties and get-togethers around the holiday season.
 We feel that natural need to interact with others because we sense that it will help lift us up.